entropia/tip-toi-reveng/Table-Notes.md

 For most files, the main table consists of
  * At first, two 32-bit numbers that do not seem to be offsets.
 (What are they?)
  * Then, 32-bit offsets that point to (what I call) *jump tables* (see below).
- * In between these offsets, there are streaks of 0xFFFFFFFF.
+ * In between these offsets, there are streaks of `0xFFFFFFFF`
+ * These correspond linearly to the OID codes.
+   E.g. WWW_Bauernhof: The first piglet has OID-code 1499, the corresponding jump table is at `0x766A`.
+This offset is the 400ths entry of the main table.
+So possibly `OID - 1099 = main table index`.
+Question: Is this 1099 the same for every book?

 Unclear: When does the main table end?